By Belize specialist Leticia

 For something slightly more low-key, there’s Matachica Resort and Spa, a collection of thatched casitas (complete with hammocks) that’s a water taxi ride away up the caye’s northern coast.

 Reefs near Ambergris Caye

-A ten minute boat ride south of the caye lies Belize’s barrier reef.
+A ten-minute boat ride south of the caye lies Belize’s barrier reef.
 It’s part of the huge Mesoamerican Reef that sweeps from the tip of Mexico’s Yucatán Peninsula and down Belize’s coast before tapering off as it reaches Honduras’s Bay Islands.

 Ambergris Caye makes a great base for any honeymooners wishing to explore Belize’s barrier reef.
 If you dive, you can travel from the caye to outer atolls such as Lighthouse Reef.
 This is the location of the Great Blue Hole, an ocean sinkhole that stands out among the surrounding turquoise waters like a vast unblinking indigo pupil.

-When I first went snorkeling on Belize’s barrier reef, I had been in the water mere minutes before I knew that this was the best snorkeling I’d ever done.
+When I first went snorkelling on Belize’s barrier reef, I had been in the water mere minutes before I knew that this was the best snorkelling I’d ever done.
 At Hol Chan Marine Reserve, the water over the reef is piercingly clear and shallow (to give you an idea, if you were to stand up you’d be treading on the corals themselves).
 This means that visibility is superb.
 You can see the details of individual corals and conches, as well as the markings of the many tropical fish that dart around you in rainbow swirls.
 I shadowed a marine turtle for a while after it went swimming past me, unperturbed.